 After doing all of this, it’s still important to make sure you have enough life insurance to cover end-of-life expenses.
 That way they won’t have to withdraw from family income accounts to pay for all of that stuff.

 If you invest in a large life insurance plan early, you can snag a really low rate.
 Do your research and take this burden off your family’s plate.
+(Check out and compare life insurance rates in the widget below!)

 You might also want to set up life insurance for your children too.
 Anything that you can set up so that you don’t have to use your income or savings accounts for those end of life expenses is a smart choice.